Featured at the Arts of Respect Showcase 2019

 Drew University Ehinger Center

-Arts of Respect (AOR) is an annual fellowship, awarding projects in the visual, literary, and performing arts.
+Arts of Respect (AOR) awards projects in the visual, literary, and performing arts.
 Its focus is respect for humankind and to promote greater understanding of how the arts can help build more cohesive community at Drew University and beyond.

 AOR – established in 2009, endowed by a generous gift from Dr. Paul Drucker C’51, P’83, and facilitated by Drew’s Center on Religion, Culture & Conflict – endeavors to end hatred, move beyond mere tolerance, and to instead promote mutual respect.